faizghifari/smart-hospital-webapp/README.md

 2. Navigate to the project directory.
 3. Run `npm install` to download all the dependencies.
 4. Run `npm run start:dev` to start the application.
-5. Access Apps on port 3001, make sure to get the welcome message and the Apps running properly
+5. Access Apps on port (configured at `app.js`), make sure to get the welcome message and the Apps running properly

 - The Apps using Nodemon module that enable auto-restart when detecting changes on code.
 So don't worry about starting the Apps after adding some features.
 - If there's additional node modules at package.json when pulling from the repository, just run `npm install` again to match all dependencies.
+- Some libraries are needed to be installed globally like `sequelize-cli` and `eslint`.
+Please kindly run `npm install -g <LIBRARY_NAME>` to install it globally.

 ### Setting up for Production